How Las Vegas nonprofit for the blind kept cooking during COVID

 A graduate of Seattle Culinary Institute, Mitchell knew she wanted to keep working as a chef.
 She quickly outfitted her kitchen and organized her pantry so she’d always know where everything was, even as her eyesight deteriorated.

-She’d met O’Neill at UNLV and she started working with others who were losing their sight through Blind Connect.
-After the COVID pandemic shut things down, she pitched a virtual cooking class for the blind and low-sighted.
+She’d met O’Neill at UNLV and she started working with others who were losing their sight through Blindconnect.
+After the COVID pandemic shut things down, she pitched a virtual cooking class for the blind and visually challenged.
 O’Neill thought it was a great idea.

 “It has been such an amazing journey,” Mitchell said.
 “I can’t believe how you can have an idea, right, and then put some shoes on it and it just runs.
 You take it to the track, and it just kicks off.
 And I’m just loving every moment of it.”